 1. Locate the vehicle's Data Link Connector (DLC).
-See Data Link Connector (DLC) on page 65 for connector location.
+See Data Link Connector (DLC) on page 67 for connector location.

-Some DLCs have a plastic cover that must be removed before connecting the Scan Tool's cable connector.
+Some DLCs have a plastic cover that must be removed before connecting the Diagnostic Tool's cable connector.

-- Connect the Scan Tool cable (with the Chrysler Connector Cable Adaptor attached) to the Scan Tool, then connect the adaptor to the vehicle's DLC.
-Press the POWER/LINK ⊲⊳ button to turn the Scan Tool ON. - Set the parking brake, and make sure all vehicle accessories are turned off. - 3.
+- - Set the parking brake, and make sure all vehicle accessories are turned off. - 3.
 Turn the ignition ON.
 DO NOT start the engine. - The Chrysler Menu displays. - 4.
-To retrieve codes from the vehicle's computer:
+To retrieve codes from the vehicle's computer: - Use the UP (△) and DOWN (▽) buttons, as necessary, to highlight the model year of the vehicle, then press the ENTER (→) button.